tmshaer/Compile-Time-Dynamic-Language/README.md

 # Compile Time Dynamic Language

+Attempt to use CTPG failed.
+Having difficulty creating a tree.
+Typically I use pointers to point to child ndoes,

 ###### Aim of project:
 Implement a dynamically typed language in C++ that is evaluated 100% at compile time.